 Crowdsourcing is becoming increasingly popular in today’s business world.
-Defined by the Merriam-Webster dictionary as the practice of obtaining needed services, ideas, or content by soliciting contributions from a large group of people, it clear to see why a company would want to engage in the use.
+Defined by the Merriam-Webster dictionary as the practice of obtaining needed services, ideas, or content by soliciting contributions from a large group of people, it is clear to see why a company would want to engage in the use.
 One of the main reasons why crowdsourcing is increasing in popularity throughout the business world is due to the positive influence that it has on innovation performance.
 Although there are pros and cons to using crowdsourcing for businesses, I would argue that the pros far outweigh the cons.

 Tells You What Consumers Want